mic05/SelfHosting/E-Mail server hosting/README.md

 Verifying HELO/EHLO names is recommended by the SPF RFC.
 So publishing records for these hostnames is an important part of the SPF protocol.
 To publish a HELO rule, a SPF record is usually created that is associated with the HELO FQDN used by your mail server (e.g. "mail1.domain.com").

-So to say it shortly: You can set an [TXT record](https://github.com/mic05/SelfHosting/wiki/DNS-records#txt-resource-record) on each hostname of your servers which are sending mails.
+So to say it shortly: You can set a [TXT record](https://github.com/mic05/SelfHosting/wiki/DNS-records#txt-resource-record) on each hostname of your servers which are sending mails.
 For example this should look something like this:

 ```
 domain.com.
 IN A      90.270.83.57